Zero Trust Access

 Introduction to Zero Trust Access

-Zero Trust Access is a security concept based on the premise that no user or application is inherently trustworthy, whether inside or outside of a network.
-Instead of following the traditional security approach where everything within the perimeter is considered trustworthy, Zero Trust assumes that threats can come from both outside and inside.
+Zero Trust Access is a security concept based on the premise that no user or application is inherently trustworthy, whether inside or outside a network.
+Instead of following the traditional security approach, where everything within the perimeter is considered trustworthy, Zero Trust assumes that threats can come from both outside and inside.
 Consequently, it requires continuous verification and validation of every access request.

 The Origins of the Zero Trust Model